GoogleContainerTools/distroless/deb_loader/README.md

 )
 ```

-Now run `python ./tools/update_workspace/update_workspace.py --add` and the helper tool will fetch the relevant files from the mirror(s), parse BUILD files for `docker_build` rules and add the data for missing packages at the respective `deb_packages` rule.
+Now run `bazel-bin/tools/update_workspace/update_workspace` and the helper tool will fetch the relevant files from the mirror(s), parse BUILD files for `docker_build` rules and add the data for missing packages at the respective `deb_packages` rule.
 It uses the `buildifier` and `buildozer` tools from [https://github.com/bazelbuild/buildtools](https://github.com/bazelbuild/buildtools), which need to be available on your $PATH.

 It will also update any existing packages to either the most recent version available on the mirror or a version you specified in the package name (`package=version`).